 Chickenpox is an extremely contagious infection, which is caused by the varicella-zoster virus.
 This disease mainly affects the children but adults can get this too.
 People who haven’t had this disease and who never been vaccinated are at high risk of getting chickenpox.
 It is a mild disease and doesn’t cause any serious situation but still, it is better to get vaccinated.
-Vaccine is safe and is very effective to prevent the disease and its possible complications.
+A vaccine is safe and is very effective to prevent the disease and its possible complications.

 To find and consult with the best skin specialist in Lahore, you can visit Marham.pk.